andmarti1424/sc-im/Readme.md

 ## Build & Install

+Edit Makefile file according to your system and needs.
 Run 'make' inside /src folder to build scim.
 You can install the binary 'scim' in your system by typing 'make install' with a privileged user.